Go to our other sites

 During his 15 years at the helm, Simon has overseen the transformation of the Cambridge Assessment Group from a mainly domestic exam board to a large and successful international organisation operating in over 170 countries, with a turnover of more than £400 million and over 2,500 staff.

 He has been responsible for a more than trebling in size of the Group, which is a department of the University of Cambridge and a not-for-profit organisation.
-As well as Cambridge International Examinations, the Group consists of English language exam board Cambridge English Language Assessment, and UK exam board OCR.
+As well as Cambridge Assessment International Education, the Group consists of English language exam board Cambridge Assessment English, and UK exam board OCR.

 Simon has been closely involved with a variety of modernisation and technology initiatives such as the introduction of on-screen marking and computer-based testing and the development of various different digital services.
 He has also supported a major expansion of Cambridge Assessment’s international network, with offices now operating in 40 different international locations.